cyrilletuzi/angular-rx-submit/README.md

 # angular-rx-submit

-This library provides the `rxSubmit()` function, on Observable-based equivalent of the Promise-based `submit()` of Angular signal forms.
+RxJS interoperability for Angular signal forms, with the `rxSubmit()` function, an Observable-based equivalent of the Promise-based `submit()`.
 Why?

 - cancellation
 - consistency
-- simple function
+- simplicity

 More details about the advantages of `rxSubmit()` are available in the "Problems solved" section below.